semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 **Goal:** Implement the end-to-end resolution from config → TemplateResource/StylesheetResource → `_assets` files, including offline bundling.

-#### T3.1 Define a clear node-IRI → folder → HTTP-path mapping
+#### T3.1 Define a clear knop-IRI → folder → HTTP-path mapping

 You cannot handwave this.

 * Document:

-  * How a node’s IRI maps to its folder on disk.
+  * How a knop’s IRI maps to its folder on disk.
   * How that folder maps to an HTTP path when served.
-* Ensure `_assets` folders under that node are exposed at predictable URLs.
+* Ensure `_assets` folders under that knop are exposed at predictable URLs.

 #### T3.2 Implement Template/Stylesheet resolution logic

-Given a **resolved config** for a node:
+Given a **resolved config** for a knop:

 1. Determine effective template and stylesheet IRIs:

-   * Use inheritance chain: node → application → platform.
+   * Use inheritance chain: knop → application → platform.
    * If both legacy string props and new object props are present, **favor IRIs**.

 2. For each IRI:

    * Load its RDF (using current in-memory store).
-   * Fetch `definedAtNode` (or infer the owning node).
+   * Fetch `definedAtNode` (or infer the owning knop).
-   * Map node IRI → node folder.
+   * Map knop IRI → knop folder.
    * Combine with `assetPath` to get a filesystem path.

 3. Provide these as: